-On the institutional side, as many of you know, the full Senate confirmed Debra Miller as a new Board Member on April 9.
+On the agency administration side, as many of you know, the full Senate confirmed Deb Miller, and she joined the Board at the end of April.
 She served as Kansas Secretary of Transportation for 9 years, and brings over 30 years of transportation expertise to the Board.
-Commissioner Miller started at the Board yesterday, and I look forward to working with her.
+It is great to have her on board.
 Additionally, we expect to hire to fill a number of positions that have been vacant for some time.
 We also anticipate replacing our retiring employees.
 My goal is to maintain our highly-talented workforce and to recruit effectively from the private sector and other agencies - it helps that we've been named the Best Place to Work among small government agencies for five years running.

 In closing, I want to thank you for this opportunity to speak about the Board and its work.
-The Board will continue to conduct public outreach and hold hearings on significant matters and rulemaking proceedings, so that the Board and its staff can hear directly from our stakeholders such as the NCTA and its members.
+The Board will continue to conduct public outreach and hold hearings on significant cases and rulemaking proceedings, so that the Board and its staff can hear directly from our stakeholders such as NARS and its members.
 I would be happy to answer questions.